PrismLang/website/content/learn/index.md

 ### Hash Maps

 A hash map is a data type that works with keys and values.
-Each value in a hash map can be accessed using a key, which can be either Boolean, Integer, Character or String.
+Each value in a hash map can be accessed using a key, which can be either Boolean, Integer, Rune or String.
 This key is hashed to make a hash key and this hash key is what is actually mapped to the value.
 The keys and values can be any valid Prism expression.
-The only constraint is that the key expression should evaluate to any Hashable type - i.e. Boolean, Integer, Character or String.
+The only constraint is that the key expression should evaluate to any Hashable type - i.e. Boolean, Integer, Rune or String.

 ```prism
 let null = "0x00";